zac-heisey/rise-up/_physical-therapy/chantilly.md

   <h3>14103 Mariah Ct, Chantilly, VA 20151</h3>

   <p>RISE UP Physical Therapy provides physical therapy treatment to patients in the Chantilly area.
 If you're looking for physical therapy in Chantilly, we'd love to help!
-From our office location in Imperial Beach, we are centrally located to offer physical therapy services to patients throughout Northern Virginia, including physical therapy in Chantilly.</p>
+We are centrally located to offer physical therapy services to patients throughout Northern Virginia, including physical therapy in Chantilly.</p>

   <p>Our Chantilly office is located inside of the <a href="https://www.prstarfitness.com/" rel="noopener noreferrer" target="_blank">PR Star Fitness</a>.
 Due to popular demand from providers and patients alike, RISE UP has started a new location inside this beautiful 12,000 square foot gym.
 By working hand in hand with other health professionals we’re able to provide a complete course of care before, during, and after physical therapy.
 We are extremely excited to provide quality care to our patients in the Chantilly area.</p>